 Individual Coverage HRAs (ICHRA), which can be offered by employers beginning in 2020, will allow employers to reimburse their employees tax-free for medical expenses as well as individual healthcare premiums.
 Employers will be given significantly more design control and flexibility over their budget and plan selection than ICHRA's predecessor, QSEHRA.
 If an employee is on a spouse's plan, however, the difference between reimbursement through QSEHRA and ICHRA is worth noting.

-Is your company or client going to be a part of this exciting change?
 Chat with our team with any questions you may have about these new, tax-friendly benefits or check out our new ICHRA Guide for more information on its background, setup process, requirements, and rules.